oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_c/hub-c-packet_flow.md

 <img src="https://github.com/oracle-quickstart/terraform-oci-open-lz/blob/content/oci-hub-models/hub_c/hub_c_east_west.gif" width="600" />

 **VM-A** initiates a communication with **VM-B**.
-The packet goes through the Dynamic Routing Gateway (DRG) and and is forced by the VCN route table - **RT: vcn-hub-ingress** to choose as the next-hop **NLB-Trust**.
+The packet goes through the Dynamic Routing Gateway (DRG) and is forced by the VCN route table - **RT: vcn-hub-ingress** to choose as the next-hop **NLB-Trust**.
 Then it selects one of the backend firewalls and uses symmetric hashing to calculate the same hash for packets in both, forward and return directions.
 The firewall inspects the packet and routes it back to the DRG, based on its internal static routes ([*Table 1*](#Third-Party-Network-Firewall-configuration)) and VCN route table - **RT: vcn-hub-subnet-trust**, which is associated with **subnet-hub-trust** subnet.
 The response packet follows a similar flow to get back to the **VM-A**.

 &nbsp;